A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: The model

-We can readily form the full stabilizer monoid $S_M$ which includes all symmetries that leave any ground state invariant by including more generators which are namely, \begin{itemize} \item $M_{2,e}^2$ acting on any single edge $e$ of the lattice (note that $M_2^2$ commutes with $M_1$ so $M_{2,e}^2$ should commute with the Hamiltonian), and \item loop operators $C_{L_c, M_2}$ denoting $M_2$ acting on each edge of a contractible loop $L_c$ (note that any such loop operator can overlap with a vertex operator non-trivially on a pair of edges, and will therefore commute with any vertex operator and thus with the Hamiltonian). \end{itemize} It is easy to see that since $M_2^2 = {\rm diag}(0,1,1)$ and it commutes with the vertex operators, we have $M_{2,e}^2 \mathcal{P}_0 = \mathcal{P}_0$.
-For any contractible loop $L_c$, we can multiply all the plaquette operators $B_f$ enclosed by this loop producing $C_{L_c, M_2}$ at the boundary times a product of $M_{2,e}^2$ on all edges enclosed by the loop.
-Since any $B_f$ and any $M_{2,e}^2$ leaves any ground state invariant, it follows that $C_{L_c, M_2}$ leaves the ground state invariant as well provided that $L_c$ is a contractible loop.
+We can readily form the full stabilizer monoid $S_M$ which includes all symmetries that leave any ground state invariant by including more generators which are namely, \begin{itemize} \item $M_{2,e}^2$ acting on any single edge $e$ of the lattice (note that $M_2^2$ commutes with $M_1$ so $M_{2,e}^2$ should commute with the Hamiltonian), and \item loop operators $C_{L_c, M_2}$ denoting $M_2$ acting on each edge of a contractible loop $L_c$ (note that any such loop operator can overlap with a vertex operator non-trivially on a pair of edges, and will therefore commute with any vertex operator and thus with the Hamiltonian). \end{itemize}